 Trouble

-This board game helps my son recognize number symbols and helps him slow down moving from space to space.
+This math board game helps my son recognize number symbols and helps him slow down moving from space to space.
 This game also teaches us that sometimes our playing piece gets sent back to the start.
 Losing is a skill that may take time and practice to lose graciously.

 Eboo Memory Matching Game